Tuesday, November 26, 2024

 "Yeah."

-I've caught river trout in February, which is a stretch from October.
 You can always count on some being somewhere.
 A week or so before Opening Day one year, the state hadn't stocked the North Branch Raritan's AT&T stretch yet.
 By studying the water, I saw no trout, until I spotted one about 18 inches long.
-The only trout in the clear water.
+The only trout I saw in the clear water.

 Some of these fall stockers probably holdover into the next fall, though it's true that a large number of them get taken the first week or so after stocking.
-After that first week, most of the fishermen quit on them, too, though.
+After that first week, most of the fishermen quit on them, though.
 I saw no one else fishing today.

-Or even happy with a fish that throws the hook.
+I'm even happy with a fish that throws the hook.

 Trout in the River but None on the Hook